Connecticut & New York

 1. We clear the area by moving large items to the center of the room.
 We cover all items, vents, and smoke alarms with plastic sheets and wrap.

 2. There are two control points for dust.
 One uses a full-room negative air machine venting outside the room, and the other is our proprietary "enviroboot" attached to the jackhammer we use to remove floor sections.
-The "enviroboot" connects to a HEPA vacuum filtration unit which immediately removes airborne dust and debris produced by the jackhammer.
+The "enviroboot" connects to a HEPA vacuum filtration unit, which immediately removes airborne dust and debris produced by the jackhammer.

 3. We jackhammer out engineering tabs around your floor (if we are not replacing another system), so we can keep your floor on the footing and against your walls.